 3. Selecting “Force Stop” results in an immediate shutdown of the application.
 Avoid stopping system apps because doing so can impact system performance.

-Method 3: Using Third-Party Apps
+Using Third-Party Apps:

 Task manager applications such as Greenify or Advanced Task Manager enable users to shut down background applications efficiently.
 Phone cleaning applications help improve device performance management.

-Stopping Background Apps on iPhone
+Turn off Background Apps on iPhone

 iOS suspends background apps that aren’t active to ensure minimal resource usage.
 When an application starts to act erratically or slows down your device’s performance, closing it manually can provide a solution.

-Method 1: Using the App Switcher
+Using the App Switcher:

-– For Face ID iPhones, activate the App Switcher by swiping up from the bottom edge and then pausing when halfway.
+1. Access the App Switcher.
+For Face ID iPhones, activate the App Switcher by swiping up from the bottom edge and then pausing when halfway.
+On iPhones that include a Home button, users need to double-click the Home button.

 2. To close apps, you must swipe up on their cards within the App Switcher.